4 Best Day Trips to Giethoorn from Amsterdam

 • Duration: from 10 hours onwards.

-• What the tour may include: transportation service to and from the accommodation in the selected area.
+• What the excursion may include: transportation service to and from the accommodation in the selected area.
 Visit to a cheese factory.
 Dutch cheese tasting.
 Tasting of local gastronomy.
 Lunch.
 Professional guide service.
-Cruise along the canals of Giethoorn.
+Cruise on the canals of Giethoorn.

 Book an excursion to Giethoorn